 But it’s not just about understanding information technology.
 Having a high EQ – emotional quotient – is just as important as having a high IQ, and more so in the future, she said, adding that having soft skills are vital too.

-During her visit, Shah also met with Kelley deans and program directors, including those involved with graduate programs in business administration and information science.
+During her visit, Shah also met with Kelley deans and program directors, including those involved with graduate programs in business administration and information systems.
 She encouraged students who are doing an undergraduate degree in general management to consider returning to school for a master’s degree after they’ve had a few years of professional experience.

 “Please trust me, trust your faculty and whoever advises you or coaches you – go out there, do great, work for three or four years and then pursue your master’s or your MBA,” she said.
 “Once you get used to that lifestyle, it’s hard to become a student again.”